 Lima Airport Taxis Have Changed Post COVID-19

-The change in Lima Airport Taxis is a big one.
-That is compared to what has been the norm for the last 4 years for us.
-Please understand these new regulations are not our’s although we already do some.
-These new rules will change how you purchase a Taxi going forward as well.
+The change in Lima Airport Taxis is something we had expected from the beginning of Covid.
+And compared to what has been the norm for the last 4 years for us it’s not really any different for passengers.
+These new rules may change how you purchase a Taxi going forward as well.
 The new regulations are not designed to regulate taxis in the normal fashion.
-Better if I make this a bit more clear.
 Usually regulations are to restrict the areas of operation, signage, licencing or other documents allowing us to be an Airport Taxi.
 This time the regulations are about the actions of the driver’s AND the passengers.

 when you’re done checking out this page, have a look at the Lima Airports new regulations